cgxarrie/gitalias/README.md

 - Add currently staged files to previous local commit without changing the commit message

 ### ca "commit message"
-- commits all staged and unstaged changes with message "commit message"
+- Staged all unstaged changes
+- commit with commit message

 ### sw branchname
 - creates a local branch for each remote branch that matches the branchname criteria